-While phantom flushing may scare you as you are startled by the sudden sound, or it annoys you as you continually hear the noise of the toilet's tank refilling, even more importantly, the phantom flushing toilet wastes water.
+While phantom flushing may scare you as you are startled by the sudden sound or annoy you as you continually hear the noise of the toilet's tank refilling, even more important, the phantom flushing toilet wastes water.
 The constantly refilling toilet tank will lead to a higher water bill as your household water usage increases.

 Detecting the Source

 The key is to use a dark food coloring that is easy to see in the water.
 Several moments of waiting and watching will show you where the water is leaking out of the tank, since the food coloring will be pulled to the site of the leak.

 Fixing the Problem

 You must also adjust the flapper's chain so it allows the flapper to sit down securely over the drain opening, but not so long that it binds up.
 If you find that water is leaking out at another point, such as the bolts in the bottom of the tank, tighten the part where the leak is occurring or replace the parts.

 Steven Symes has been writing for six years.
 His articles have appeared on a number of websites, including some regular columns.
 Symes has been writing professionally since 2005.
 He currently holds a Bachelor of Arts in English from Brigham Young University and is partway through an Master of Arts in English at Weber State University.